 So there are different ways of looking at it.
 I will just tell you that if he were my son, I would try a homeopathic product for about 2-3 months and have his levels checked, and if there was no improvement I would go with the injections.

 You asked about any financial assistance to cover the costs of the injections, I don't know of any specifically for injections, but there are some foundations that provide medical assistance for children.
-I searched for "medical cost assistance for children".
+I found them when I searched for "medical cost assistance for children".

-In closing I would like to again say that I recommend you speak with your son's doctor about his options, and about possibly trying a homeopathic HGH product, hopefully he will be familiar with homeopathy and the way it works, but even if he is not a proponent of homeopathy I recommend you follow his advice, or see another specialist.
+In closing I would like to again say that I recommend you speak with your son's doctor about his options, and about possibly trying a safer homeopathic product.
+Hopefully he will be familiar with homeopathy and the way it works, but even if he is not a proponent of homeopathy I recommend you follow his advice, or see another specialist.
 Best of luck.

 HGH Deficiency Patient Takes HGH Therapy From Year 13 to 18